International Institute of Information Technology Bangalore: Rankings

 International Institute of Information Technology Bangalore has been ranked 1st among the private technical universities in India as per India Today, August 2021 edition.
 It has been ranked 8th overall among Engineering universities in August 2021 edition and was ranked 10th in the same category as per India Today, August 2020 edition.

-International Institute of Information Technology Bangalore was ranked 62 amongst engineering colleges by the National Institutional Ranking Framework (NIRF) in 2020.
+Competitive Programming

+International Institute of Information Technology Bangalore has qualified for the World Finals of the prestigious International Collegiate Programming Contest (ICPC) twice, in 2017 and 2018.
+Students Aditya Paliwal, Simran Dokania and Shyam K B were one of 8 teams that represented India at the global stage, qualifying out of more than 300,000 students from all over the world.

+The student run club CAMP (Club for Algorithms, Math and Programming), trains students for programming contests such as the ICPC.
+The institute also provides a value-added course in competitive programming, which saw 40% enrollment in 2023.

 Student life

 Student hostels

 IIIT Bangalore is a fully residential campus.
 Most students reside in the student hostels, and are encouraged to do so to fully engage in the extra-curricular activities and academic routine.
 The campus has 3 hostels in total.
 Lilavati, the women's hostel, has around 260 single occupancy private rooms, while Bhaskara and Visveswarya are the Men's hostel blocks which have a total of 754 single occupancy private rooms and 76 triple occupancy rooms.
 The common mess and canteen are located at the ground floor of Bhaskara hostel and is shared by all the students.